By Nchumbeni Yanthan

 The methods that may be performed with these shoes are global size standards, unique materials or features, comfort, signature, and style.

-An object is a real-work thing, a basic unit of object-oriented programming that can be physical or conceptual.
+An object is a real-world thing.
+It is a basic unit of OOP that can be physical or conceptual.

-In other words, an object in object-oriented programming is defined as an instance of a class that can be physical or conceptual.
+An object in object-oriented programming is a class instance that can be physical or conceptual.

-Likewise, an object in Java OOPs concepts has a state and behavior with the information and function that operates on the data.
+It also has a state and behavior.
+Along with this, the information and function that operate on the data.

-For example; Let’s consider conceptual and physical objects such as bikes (physical) and institutes (conceptual).
-Other examples include tables, chairs, glass, trucks, cars, engines, and more.
+For example, let us consider conceptual and physical objects.
+This can be bikes (physical) and institutes (conceptual).
+Other examples include tables and chairs.
+Even glass, trucks, cars, engines, and more.

 An object mainly consists of:

 It is the relationship among the classes.
-The old class is known as the base class and the new class as the subclass (derived).
+The old class is the base class.
+The new class is called the subclass (derived).

-Let us consider an OOPs example; a family of four members having a father, mother, son and daughter.
-The father and mother (parents) were taken as the base class and the son and daughter (children) as a subclass.
+An OOP example: A family of four members having a father, mother, son, and daughter.
+The father and mother (parents) were taken as the base class.
+The son and daughter (children) as a subclass.

 The subclasses (children) will often inherit features derived from both the base class (parents) with better versions of inheritance.

-Similarly OOPs, with the use of effective inheritance, can reduce errors and time-saving in programming giving quality work and productivity.
+Similarly, OOP, with the use of effective inheritance, can reduce errors and save time in programming.
+This, thus, will result in quality work and productivity.

-Poly is a Greek term that means 'many', and morphism means 'forms'.
-Polymorphism is another OOPs concepts that have the ability of a variable, object, or function to take more than one form.
-Polymorphism is also the capability to use a function in many forms.
+This is another OOPs concept that has the ability of a variable or function to take more than one form.
+Polymorphism is also the ability to use a function in many forms.
 This means that the same operator behaves differently in varying scenarios.

 Abstraction is an activity that displays only the essential information and excludes unnecessary information.